Near Captain Cook in Hawaii County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Also see . . .

-2. Captain James Cook was a Man of Great Ambition.
-His life’s goal, the famed voyager once wrote, was to journey (Submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida.)
+1. Captain James Cook was a Man of Great Ambition.
+His life’s goal, the famed voyager once wrote, was to journey not only “further than any man has been before me, but as far as I think it possible for man to go.”
+(Submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida.)

-3. Kealakekua Bay - Wikipedia Article.
+2. Kealakekua Bay - Wikipedia Article.
 Kealakekua Bay is located on the Kona coast of the island of Hawaiʻi about 12 miles (19 km) south of Kailua-Kona.
-Settled over a thousand years ago, the surrounding area contains many archeological and historical sites such as religious temples, and was listed in the National Register of Historic Places listings on the island of Hawaii in 1973 as the Kealakekua Bay Historical District.
-The bay is a marine life conservation district, a popular destination for kayaking, Scuba diving and snorkeling.
-(Submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida.)
+Settled over a thousand years ago, the surrounding area contains many archeological and historical sites such as religious temples, and was (Submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida.)

 Additional keywords.
 Native Hawaiian Polynesians; Kealakekua Bay State Historical Park

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 1,099 times since then and 50 times this year.
+This page was last revised on October 15, 2020.
+It was originally submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 1,314 times since then and 16 times this year.
 Last updated on March 22, 2014, by Richard E. Miller of Oxon Hill, Maryland.
 Photos: 1. submitted on March 1, 2014, by Richard E. Miller of Oxon Hill, Maryland.
 2, 3. submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida.
 4. submitted on March 1, 2014, by Richard E. Miller of Oxon Hill, Maryland.
 5. submitted on October 4, 2012, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.